Willibrord: Veneration

 At Gravelines in northern France, where Willibrord is said to have landed after crossing the Channel on his mission to the Frisians, the church in the old town is dedicated to him.
-Gravelines grew up after c.
-800 around the chapel commemorating Willibrord's mission.
+Gravelines developed after c.
+800, around the chapel commemorating Willibrord's mission.

 There is a 13th-century chapel dedicated to Willibrord at Weissenburg Abbey, Alsace, where Willibrord's benefactress Irmina of Oeren was also venerated.